 [G] When Mikhail Gorbachev became its leader in 1985, the Soviet Union, while plagued by internal and external troubles, was still one of the world’s two superpowers.
 By 1991, the cold war was over, and on the day he left the Kremlin for the last time, December 25, 1991, the USSR ceased to exist.
 Of course, Gorbachev was not solely responsible for this upheaval.
 Developments in the USSR and the world prepared the way.
 But he set decisive change in motion, and no one else in the Soviet leadership would have done so.
 This course is therefore a case study of the impact of personality on politics, but also of the limits of that impact, and of the importance of other causes (economic, political, social, ideological, international) of events that changed the world.
 This course fulfills the requirement for an advanced seminar in Political Science.

 Admission with consent of the instructor.
-Not open to first year students.
+Not open to first-year students.
 Limited to 20 students.
-Spring semester.
-Professor Emeritus Taubman.2014-15: Offered in Spring 2015
+Omitted 2016-17.
+Professor Emeritus Taubman.2015-16: Not offered

 [PT] A consideration of twentieth- and twenty-first-century Western political theory.
 Topics to be considered include the fate of modernity, identity and difference, power, representation, freedom, and the state.
 This year’s readings may include works by the following authors: Freud, Weber, Benjamin, Heidegger, Arendt, Derrida, Foucault, Berlin, Butler, Connolly, and Agamben.
 This course fulfills the requirement for an advanced seminar in Political Science.